Lamyae-jd/Parametric_Study_Simulation/README.md

 A Python orchestration framework for running automated parametric studies with [GATE Monte Carlo simulation](http://www.opengatecollaboration.org/).
 Instead of manually editing `.mac` files for each simulation configuration, this pipeline generates run directories, fills macro templates, and launches GATE sequentially, keeping your results organized and reproducible.

+GATE is coupled to [DSAS](https://github.com/DigitalSpadArraySimulator/DigitalSpadArraySimulator) in the configuration.
+DSAS emulate the behavior of SiPMs.

 ---

 ## Why this tool?